 - Be sure to include brandy in your tasting.
 It's like the control liquor of the group and you'll be surprised at how well it works.

 - Stay away from white and spiced rums.
 Choose a gold or aged rum instead as the other two styles are either too light or too spicy for a good eggnog.

 - Try at least two styles of whiskey.
 Remember that whiskeys vary greatly from one style to the next, and even within each style (particularly with bourbon).
 Your experience may mimic my own where you're disappointed in one whiskey but fascinated by another.

 - Don't rule out a tequila, either.
-Seriously, as we have seen in the Texas farm nog, this really can work.
-While that recipe has a bit of sherry for back up, give tequila a chance in a standard eggnog recipe.
-The earthiness of this spirit works surprisingly well, though you will want to choose either an añejo or reposado tequila.
+Seriously, this really can work. particularly with a hint of sherry, though you will want to choose either an añejo or reposado tequila.

 - Most eggnog recipes can work with any of the three common spirits.
 Once you discover your personal preference, try it in a new eggnog recipe alongside the liquor the recipe recommends.

 Most importantly, have fun with your eggnog taste test.
 It's not a bad experiment to take part in, so grab a few nog-loving friends and shake them up!